-All signs seems to point to Tesla’s solar business ramping up in 2018.
+All signs seems to point to Tesla’s solar business ramping up in 2019.
 The beginning of mass installations of the solar roof are rumored to start this year.
-The rollout of their exclusive Panasonic-manufactured panels and Tesla Powerwall batteries via their Home Depot partnership are also scheduled to begin in 2018.
+However, given that their partnership with Home Depot no longer exists, they will not move forward with the rollout of their exclusive Panasonic-manufactured panels and Tesla Powerwall batteries via their Home Depot partnership.

 Additionally, Tesla seems to be moving away from the traditional lease-based SolarCity installation model in favor of cash or loan financing options in an apparent bid to make these expected solar installations more profitable – and meet the demand from homeowners who want to own their panels.

 Company-wise, SolarCity has slowly been broken up.
 Over the past few years leading up to and since Tesla’s acquisition of the solar company, many employees have been laid off, and both of Musk’s cousins left the company.
 Tesla is focusing heavily on their automotive business now as they try to get Model 3 production fully scaled, so don’t be surprised if the new solar part of the Musk empire is put on the back burner for a short while.

 As for the SolarCity name, things aren’t quite clear yet.
 “SolarCity” is still in use in branding on the internet, but Tesla is technically the company name that encompasses the electric vehicle, electric battery, and solar energy ventures of Elon Musk.
 “Tesla Energy” is a subset of Tesla that covers solar panel and battery installations.

 Currently, you can request a custom quote for Panasonic solar panels and the Tesla solar roof via both the SolarCity and Tesla websites.
 It could be the case that Tesla is keeping the SolarCity name around for recognition and association value – remember, SolarCity was once the leading solar installer in the United States.